2008 United States presidential election in New Jersey

 The 2008 United States presidential election in New Jersey took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose 15 representatives, or electors to the Electoral College, who voted for president and vice president.

 New Jersey was won by Democratic nominee Barack Obama with a 15.53% margin of victory.
 Prior to the election, all 17 news organizations considered this a state Obama would win, or otherwise considered as a safe blue state.
 No fundraising money was spent by either campaign, as the state has trended towards the Democratic Party in recent years.
 A highly affluent and predominantly urban state with an ethnically diverse population, New Jersey has become a reliably blue state, and this was evident again when Democrat Barack Obama comfortably won the state's 15 electoral votes with 57.14% of the vote.

 New Jersey weighed in for this election as 8.3% more Democratic than the national average.

-Primaries
+Primary elections

-Democratic Primary
+Democratic primary

 The Democratic primary took place February 5, 2008, also known as Super Tuesday.
 Hillary Clinton won this primary.